dynecodes/PEMO-.net/README.md

 Git installed

 ## Setup
--Clone the repository:
+- Clone the repository:
--Open the solution in Visual Studio.
+- Open the solution in Visual Studio.
--Restore NuGet packages.
+- Restore NuGet packages.
--Update the database connection string in Web.config.
+- Update the database connection string in Web.config.
--Run the project with IIS Express.
+- Run the project with IIS Express.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request.